matter172/dotfiles/README.md

 - `bash <(curl ...)` is used at the top level instead of `curl | bash` so any interactive prompts work correctly.
 - `00-setup.sh` downloads all scripts to a temp directory, then runs each one in order, passing the shared log file path as an argument.
 - The log file lives at `~/.local/state/dotfiles-setup/setup-<timestamp>.log` and is created and `chmod 666`'d before any `sudo` step runs, so both root- and user-owned steps can append to it without permission errors.
 It is not deleted after the run.
-- A cache-busting query string (`?<timestamp>`) is appended to each download URL to avoid stale copies from GitHub's CDN right after a push.
+- A cache-busting query string (`?<timestamp>`) is appended to each download URL to avoid stale copies after a push. `00-setup.sh` fetches via `github.com/.../raw/` rather than `raw.githubusercontent.com` directly, since the latter's CDN edge can serve a stale copy for a few minutes after a push even with cache-busting.
 - `sudo -v` is called once up front to cache credentials, so you're only prompted for a password once even though several steps each use sudo.
 - Flatpak installs use `--noninteractive` and explicitly pin the `flathub` remote, since some app IDs (e.g. Flatseal) exist on multiple remotes and would otherwise prompt to choose one.
 - Zed is installed via Terra rather than the official curl installer, so it ships as a proper RPM and stays current through normal Fedora updates.